Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State: Density Matrix Realism

 Is it possible to be a realist about the density matrix of the universe and attribute objective status to the quantum state it represents?
 That depends on whether we can write down realist quantum theories directly in terms of $W$.
 Perhaps $W$ does not have enough information to be the basis of a realist quantum theory.
 However, if we can formulate quantum dynamics directly in terms of $W$ instead of $\Psi$ such that $W$ guides Bohmian particles, or $W$ collapses, or $W$ realizes the emergent multiverse, then we will have good reasons for taking $W$ to represent something objective in those theories.
 At the very least, the reasons for that will be on a par with those for Wave Function Realism in the $\Psi$-theories.

 However, can we describe the quantum universe with $W$ instead of $\Psi$?
 The answer is yes. \cite{durr2005role} has worked out the Bohmian version.
 In this section, I describe how.
 Let us call this new framework \emph{Density Matrix Realism}.\footnote{The possibility that the universe can be described by a fundamental density matrix (mixed state) has been suggested by multiple authors and explored to various extents (see Footnote \#2).
 What is new in this paper is the combination of Density Matrix Realism with the Initial Projection Hypothesis (\S 4) and the argument for the Nomological Thesis (\S 6) based on that.
-However, Density Matrix Realism is unfamiliar enough to warrant some clarifications and developments, and the GRW versions are new.} I will use W-Bohmian Mechanics as the main example and explain how a fundamental density matrix can be empirically adequate for describing a quantum world.
-We can also construct W-Everett theories and W-GRW theories (which have not appeared in print so far).
+However, Density Matrix Realism is unfamiliar enough to warrant some clarifications and developments.} I will use W-Bohmian Mechanics as the main example and explain how a fundamental density matrix can be empirically adequate for describing a quantum world.
+We can also construct W-Everett theories and W-GRW theories.
 Similar to Wave Function Realism, Density Matrix Realism is open to several interpretations.
 At the end of this section, I will provide three field interpretations of $W$.
 In \S 6, I discuss and motivate a nomological interpretation.